Clement-Viguier/ggvis/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-1-1.png)

-An example of the use of `geom_dash` to plot gradient is as follow:
+An example of the use of `geom_dash` to plot gradients/fields is as
+follow:

     library(data.table)
     library(metR)  # devtools::install_github("eliocamp/metR")